ladybug-tools/lbt-honeybee/lbt_honeybee/README.md

 Collection of all Honeybee core Python libraries.

-Note that this repository and corresponding Python package does not contain any code and it simply exists to provide a shortcut for installing all of the honeybee core libraries together.
+Note that this Python package does not contain any code and it simply exists to provide a shortcut for installing all of the honeybee core libraries together.